Swathi-1999/devops/GitVersioning/README.md

 5. Verify the file is uploaded in GitHub account by reloading the page.
     ![Alt text](https://github.com/Protontech-1803/devops/blob/master/GitVersioning/Repo_firstcommit.jpg)

-6. Modify the file, add the remote and push the file to GitHub private repository
+6. Modify the file, add the remote and push the file to GitHub private repository.

 7. Verify the updated version of a source code that is pushed in the GitHub repository.
     ![Alt text](https://github.com/Protontech-1803/devops/blob/master/GitVersioning/Repo_secondcommit.jpg)